Swanson-Hysell/2014_Swanson-Hysell-et-al_Osler/README.md

 Overview
 ===============================
-This repository contains a revised manuscript for publication at the American Geophysical Union journal entitled "Geochemistry Geophysic Geosystems" along with the raw data and code used for the manuscript's data analysis.
-The manuscript is entitled "Confirmation of progressive plate motion during the Midcontinent Rift's early magmatic stage from the Osler Volcanic Group, Ontario, Canada" with the authors being: Nicholas.
-L. Swanson-Hysell, Angus A. Vaughan, Monica R. Mustain, and Kristofer Asp.
+This repository contains materials associated with this published article:

+Swanson-Hysell, N.L., Vaughan, A.A., Mustain, M.R., and Asp, K.E.
+Confirmation of progressive plate motion during the Midcontinent Rift’s early magmatic stage from the Osler Volcanic Group, Ontario, Canada.
+Geochemistry Geophysics Geosystems, (2014), doi:10.1002/2013GC005180

+The final preprint of the article along with the raw data and code used for the manuscript's data analysis are included in the repository.
+The final typeset article can be found here: http://doi.org/10.1002/2013GC005180 or http://128.48.120.176/uc/item/9qx4j3zq

 Contents
 ===============================